 What States Allow Common Law Marriage?

-This is a little known fact: Although you probably hear about common law marriage a lot, only a handful of states even allow common law marriage anymore, and the number that do allow it keeps decreasing as those states realize common law marriage just ends up causing more problems than it is worth.
+This is a little known fact: although you probably hear about common law marriage a lot, only a handful of states even allow common law marriage anymore, and the number that do allow it keeps decreasing as those states realize common law marriage just ends up causing more problems than it is worth.

 However, all 50 states must recognize common law marriage validly created in other states that allow them.
 So if you formed a common law marriage in a state listed below and then move to another state, your new state will be forced to recognize your marriage as valid.